zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ![](img/SystemThinking.jpeg)

-(Factors that make up your actual work)
+(Figure 6, factors that make up your actual work)

 ### Optimised by department